Aashishjawalker/HCP_CRM/README.md

 Can edit log
 Can summirize log
 Can show upcomming meetings
-Can use audio files as input to petch data
+Can use audio files as input to fetch data
 ```

 ## Quick Start